 Using Conditional Formatting Based on Date Older Than 1 Year

-This method shows how you can apply excel conditional formatting to selected cells based on dates older than 1 year.
+This method shows how to apply Excel conditional formatting to selected cells based on dates older than 1 year.

-Here, I have formatted the cells and highlighted the manufacturing dates which are older than a year.
+Here, I have formatted the cells and highlighted the manufacturing dates that are older than a year.

 - First, select the cells you want to apply the conditional formatting on (In my case, D7:D11).